One Week of Sobriety, Again - Learning from My Reset

 The Morning After Reality Check

 The next morning, I felt absolutely wrecked.
 I couldn't move.
 I couldn't do anything.
 The entire day was just... wasted.
 Gone.
 And for what?
 A few hours of relaxation that I paid for with 24 hours of feeling like garbage.
+This experience reminded me of everything I learned during my 159-day journey and subsequent relapse.

 So yeah, I reset my long sober streak.
 And you know what?
 I restarted it right after.